-Running the project
+10.25.6 Running the project

-- 1. Clone the Voxa repository - 2.
-Create a new skill project using the samples/my-first-podcast directory as a basis - 3.
-Make sure you're running node 4.3, this is easiest with nvm - 4.
-Create a config/local.json file using config/local.json.example as an example - 5.
-Run the project with gulp watch - 6.
-Create a skill in your Amazon Developer Portal account under the ALEXA menu. - 7.
-Go to the interaction model tab and copy the intent schema and utterances from the the speechAssets folder. - 8.
+- 1. Clone the Audio Podcast Sample repository - 2.
+Make sure you're running node 6.10, this is easiest with nvm - 3.
+Create a config/local.json file using config/local.json.example as an example - 4.
+Run the project with gulp watch - 5.
+Create a skill in your Amazon Developer Portal account under the ALEXA menu. - 6.
+Go to the interaction model tab and copy the intent schema and utterances from the the speechAssets folder. - 7.
 At this point you should start ngrok http 3000 and configure your skill in the Amazon Developer panel to use the ngrok https endpoint.

-Account Linking
+10.26 Account Linking